kandolfp/ws22-ulg-python-git-docker/pages/docker/index.md

 ## You need to test your software for X but you run Y

-Maybe you are developing software on Windwos but it should also run on Linux but it should also work on Android iOS and so forth.
+Maybe you are developing software on Windows but it should also run on Linux but it should also work on Android iOS and so forth.

 ## You have no rights to install software but you can run jobs (High Performance Computing)